CubeGPT/BuilderGPT/README.md

     ]
 }
 ```
-The program then parses this `json` response and generates a `*.schem` file for the user to import the structure into the game.
+The program then parses this `json` response.
+Then it uploads the image (headless) to cubical.xyz and downloads the rendered image from the site using `playwright`.

 ## Requirements
 You can use BukkitGPT on any device with [Python 3+](https://www.python.org/).